GhanaNLP/ghananouns/README.md

 # GhanaNouns: Multilingual Dataset of Ghanaian Nouns

-This is an onoing project to create a dataset of nouns in the Ghanaian context and translate them to Ghanaian languages using Large Language Models that have strong performance for Ghanaian languages.
+This is an onoing project to create a dataset of nouns that are relevant to the Ghanaian context and translate them to Ghanaian languages using Large Language Models that have strong performance for Ghanaian languages.

 ## Dataset Structure